Acceptable Use Policy

 - Pupils will not use email for personal reasons.

-- Pupils will only use email for projects and with their teacher’s permission.
+- Pupils will only use email for projects and with their teacher’s/parent’s permission.

 - Pupils will not use internet chat rooms.

-- If pupils see anything they are unhappy with, or if they receive a message they do not like, they will tell a teacher immediately.
+- If pupils see anything they are unhappy with, or if they receive a message they do not like, they will tell a teacher/parent immediately.

 - Pupils know that the school may check their computer files and may monitor the sites they visit.

-- As a parent/guardian if any issues/concerns arise regarding internet safety or misuse of the internet in school I will report it to the principal immediately.
+- As a parent/guardian, if any issues/concerns arise regarding internet safety or misuse of the internet in school a report should be made to the principal immediately.